 Wreaths are always a popular decorating accent, whether for a special holiday or to brighten up every day.
-We just reviewed the fun you can have making poms with the Clover Pom Pom Makers.
-But now… what to do with all our pretty little poms?
+We had just finished reviewing all the fun you can have making poms with the Clover Pom Pom Makers and were wondering what to do with all our pretty little poms.
 A colorful wreath was just the ticket.
 This is a great weekend project to do with the kids.
 The poms are fun to make for all ages.
 Put those nimble little fingers to work wrapping, fluffing and stringing a mini pom garland.
 Remember to review our how-to tutorial before you start for hints and tips to make the perfect pom.

 Our sample wreath was done in soft Valentine colors, but it’s a fun design that would work for many holidays.
-St. Patrick’s Day and Easter are just around the corner!
+Or, just match the colors to your home’s décor.

 Sewing Tools You Need